-Details of ships built on the Clyde.
+Details of Scottish built ships.

-A history of Tyne shipbuilders and the ships that they built
+A history of Tyne shipbuilders and the ships that they built.

-A history of Tyne Tugs, their builders and owners
+A history of Tyne tugs, their builders and owners.

 Index of the Cambrian, South Wales Daily Post and the Western Mail from which a Ships and Shipping classification can be selected.

 Over a million digitised images of New Zealand newspapers courtesy of the National Library of New Zealand including shipping news.

 Searchable images of Australian newspapers from 1803 to 1954, which include shipping movements and other maritime information.

 Searchable images of Welsh newspapers from 1804 to 1919, which include shipping movements at Welsh ports.

 Material relating to the Great Lakes, including on-line databases of shipping, ports and people.

 Index of pictures of sailing vessels with New Zealand and Australian connections.